Viruk67/ContractConfigurator-SpaceJunk/README.md

 ## Installation

-Downlaod the latest release from the GitHub respository.
+Download the latest release from the GitHub respository.
 Expand the ZIP file and place the contents in your _GameData_ folder.

 ## Requirements